Biewer Terrier Club of America Inc., Bylaws

 Section 2.
 Board Business: The board of directors may also conduct business by telephone conference (including disciplinary hearings), or video conference or by any other method permitted by the laws of the state in which the club is incorporated.
 Items voted upon by any method other than “in-person” meetings must be confirmed in writing by the Secretary within seven days.

 Directors and Officers Directors, Officers and AKC Delegate

 Section 1.
-Board of Directors: The board shall be comprised of the officers and two directors all of whom should be members in good standing who are residents of the United States.
+Board of Directors: The board shall be comprised of the officers and three directors all of whom should be members in good standing and are citizens or legal residents of the United States.
 They shall be elected for two-year terms as provided in Article VI or shall serve until their successors are elected.
 Terms shall begin at the conclusion of the meeting at which the election is declared, or must be otherwise specified in the bylaws.
 General management of the club's affairs shall be entrusted to the board of directors and officers.
-The President, Secretary, and one Director Position will be elected in even-numbered years.
+The President, Secretary, and two Director Positions will be elected in even-numbered years.
 The Vice President, Treasurer, and one Director Position will be elected in odd-numbered years.
 The immediate Past President may serve as an honorary member (without a vote) on the Board for a period of 2 years.